 By attending Society events – some 300-plus each year - our members enjoy unparalleled opportunities to share knowledge, meet and learn from other photographers and to develop their photographic interests and skills.

 The Society holds a number of exhibitions and competitions for members and non-members.
-The International Print and Projected Image Exhibitions are held annually alongside an Audio Visual Festival and members’ exhibitions.
+The International Print and International Images for Science Exhibitions are held annually alongside exhibitions organized by Special Interest Groups, Regions and Overseas Chapters.

 The Royal Photographic Society educational remit is central to its work.
 It organises practical workshops and lectures with its Regions and Special Interest Groups arrange additional activities, lectures, visits and field trips.
 The Society also supports photographers and students through its bursary programme.